 Below are some of the reasons speedometers may be off.
 The key fact is just a 2 mph error could reduce a Careless and Reckess to a speeding fine.
 A BIG difference in fines and insurance cost

 1. OEM Factory Error.
 US car manufacturers use a SAE J1226 specifications allow a 4% error!
 That could mean about 3 mph at 70.
 (This error is not necessarily +/- 2%, just no more than 4% and that of the full scale reading.)

 2. OEM Factory Error.
 European car manufacturers use the ECR-39 specification with a -0 to +10% tolerance plus 4km

 3. Tire Size Change Error.
-Tire size can a have a vary big effect.
+Tire size can a have some effect especially if a big change is made like on trucks.
 Use our Tire-Calculator to see what effect tire size has.
-Note, it is the outside diameter that matters, so a skinny tire on a big rim may not actually change if total diameter and hence no error.
+Note, it is the outside diameter of the tire NOT the rims that matters, so a skinny tire on a big rim may not actually change the tire diameter and hence no error.

 4. Tire Inflation Error.
 Tire inflation only has a small effect with modern radial tires.
 Bias ply tires of the past could show a significant error when over-inflated as the tires could expand.

 5. Tire Wear Error.
 Tire wear only has a small to moderate effect.
 For example a common R15 tire the change from new to almost bald diameter is maybe 7/8 inch in diameter, resulting in just a 2.6 mph error at 60 mph

 6. Parallax Error.
 This comes from the driver looking at the speedometer needle from different angles (above or below) on certain speedometers.
 The needle is slightly in front of the dial plate with the numbers.
 So speeds at the 3 or 9 o'clock position may look different from looking down at the dial vs looking up.
 Try it!